thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Intro_to_React.notes.md

 </div>
 ```

-Thinking about web applications as a component hierarchy is incredibly powerful because it mirrors the hierarchical nature of the DOM.
+Thinking about a user interface as a component hierarchy is incredibly powerful because it mirrors the hierarchical nature of the DOM.
 And although components have a fair number of moving parts, they're incredibly fun to use once you get the hang of React.

 ### One-way data binding

-In computer science, data binding refers to the process of establishing a connection between an application's state and its user interface.
+In computer science, data binding refers to the process of establishing a connection between a user interface's state and presentation.
 Data binding is a great way to maintain consistency without writing much code by hand.

-When an application uses **two-way** data binding:
+When a user interface uses **two-way** data binding:

-1. Changes to its state (e.g. data received from a server) are *immediately* propagated to the user interface.
+1. Changes to its state (e.g. data received from a server) are *immediately* propagated to the presentation.
-2. Changes to its user interface (e.g. input received from a user) are *immediately* propagated to the state.
+2. Changes to its presentation (e.g. input received from a user) are *immediately* propagated to the state.

 ```text
          ┌───── Automatic change ────┐